ArekusuNaito/knowledge-notes/game-design/software-engineering-exercise-patch-notes-on-every-pokemon-generation.md

 - Sadly these games were notorious to have frame-drops.
 Even turning on the 3D mode would hurt frames.
 - Added the Fairy type.
     - Remember: Last time types were added was back in Gen 2
+    - Like Second generation, Pokemon were reworked with this new type.
+(Eg. Jigglypuff is now Fairy Type )
     - Total Types: 18
 - [UPDATED] Player movement.
     - After 5 generations, players can now move in 8 different directions, when walking and running.